Build a query using LINQ

 Create new columns using LINQ

-These are the necessary clauses you need to add to your LINQ query in order to perform a create column operation:
+These are the necessary clauses you need to add to your LINQ query in order to perform a create column operation.
+You must always include the

 For example, the following query creates two columns showing the corresponding latitude and longitude values of the IPs in the ClientIpAddress column of the table.